timostamm/protobuf-ts/MANUAL.md

   with our option (ts.exclude_options).
 Set this option if you are certain you do not want to include any options at all.

+- "keep_enum_prefix"
+  By default, if all enum values share a prefix that corresponds with the enum's name, the prefix is dropped from the value names.
+Set this option if you want to disable this behavior and keep the prefix intact.

 - "client_none"
   Do not generate rpc clients.
   Only applies to services that do *not* use the option `ts.client`.